caraortizmah/BindingInteraction/README.md

 ```
     Date: 04/18/18
+    Modification: 12/02/20
     Author: Carlos Andrés Ortiz Mahecha
+    comment:
+     12/02/20 - Substantial changes in the installation and new kind of test based on MHC I results
 ```

 `MHC Binding Interaction (MHCBI)` is a pipeline software that manages and uses other programmes to perform some tasks related to calculating protein peptide receptor-ligand binding energy in the field of computational chemistry.